olajoao/coodesh-front-challenge/README.md

 # Coodesh Challenge - VueJS

-Integration with RandomAPI to build a pacient list page.
+Integration with RandomAPI to build a patient list page.

 ## Tools
 - VueJS